Spirent/Velocity-assets/Drivers/Reference/ri_linux.ansible.cfg.driver/README.md

 Polling:
   When Velocity invokes this driver to poll the Linux host, roughly every 5 minutes,
-  the installed curl version is compared with the curl version set as a property and can message the admin of this change
+  the installed curl version is compared with the curl version set as a property and can message the admins of this change

 Configuration via Ansible:
   When a configuration is specified to be used upon reservation startup, a user can specify which Ansible playbook should be used